One Missed Call: Final: Cast

 Additionally, Mariko Tsutsui and Sena Shimizu appear as Marie and Nanako Mizunuma, respectively, through archive footage from the first film.

 Release

 One Missed Call: Final was released on June 24, 2006, where it was distributed by Toho.

 Critical reception

-One Missed Call: Final has received positive reviews from critics.
-The review aggregator website Rotten Tomatoes reported a 58% approval rating.
+One Missed Call: Final has received mixed reviews from audiences, with the review aggregator website Rotten Tomatoes reporting a 58% approval rating from audience members.
 It is the second-highest-grossing film in the series after One Missed Call (2003).